OTHER ITEMS TO CONSIDER

 - Wireless On/Off Remote Control

-3M Dual Lock Recloseable Fastener.
+3M Dual Lock Reclosable Fastener.
 We've found this 3M® Dual Lock fastening system to be the perfect solution for mounting Boogey Lights® LED controllers in locations where you might want to be able to remove them at some point in the future.
 Use this Dual Lock Fastener instead of the permanent 3M® double-sided tape.
 Be sure to use Adhesion Primer first.
+We also use 3M Dual Lock Reclosable Fasteners to attach aluminum flat stock to the bottom of RVs (for mounting of LED strips) when we are unable to find a suitable point to screw into.

 Aluminum Flat Bar.
 The perfect solution for mounting LED light strips to surfaces that aren't flat; typically for Under-Glow Light Kits but can be elsewhere.